ashesmsmith/JS_Maps/readme.md

 # Future Work

 - Better restrict the API Key
-- Add the ability to remove and rearrange locations
+- Add the ability to remove locations
 - Add location suggestions (Autocomplete) to prevent location errors/mismatch
 - Add ability to view the specific directions (Ex: turn left on Main St.)
 - Add travel options such as walking, boat, and flight